veontomo/ml_ng/README.md

-Implementations of my course tasks
+Implementation of my course tasks